uploadtigris/Austin-Traffic-Incidents/README.md

 # Austin Traffic Incidents GIS Project

-An analysis of traffic incidents in Austin, Texas using SQL, PowerBI, and Jupyter Notebooks
+An analysis of traffic incidents in Austin, Texas using Python, SQL, PowerBI, and Jupyter Notebooks

 ## Project Overview